AarKaiser/assignment01/README.md

 2) A Homework-Guide folder with instructions on how to create and submit Assignment One.
 3) An image of a mockup of the finished assignment tited "01-html-css-git-homework-demo.png" and located in the "Assets" folder.
 4) A "Develop" folder which contains the assignment, which is title "index.html" and it's associated "assets" folder.
-5) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/code_refactor/Develop/" on  a browswer.
+5) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/code_refactor/Develop/" on  a browser.
 6) The Github repo for the assignment is available at "https://github.com/AarKaiser/code_refactor"

 Technologies Used: